maxclaus/learning-assembly-arm64-apple/README.md

 - `x16-x17`: Used as intra-procedure-call scratch registers (temporary).
 - `x18`: Reserved by Apple to its own use.
 We must not use it on our programs.
 - `x19-x28`: Callee-saved registers.
 Functions must save and restore these registers if used.
 - `fp` (`x29`): Frame pointer, points to the stack base during a function call, to recover stack from calling function.
+It is used as base pointer to local variables on the stack per function.
+It won't change in a function scope and it will always hold the frame base pointer.
 - `lr` (`x30`): Link register, saves the return address at a function call.
+It holds the address to return to when a subroutine call completes.
+It actually stores the address of the instruction to execute after the function call has been completed.
 - `pc`: Program counter, contains address of the next instruction to be executed.
+It is incremented for every single instruction it runs.
-- `sp`: Stack pointer, points to dynamic memory available during program execution.
+- `sp`: Stack Pointer, used for dynamic memory allocation, points to the next available location on the stack.
+  When the general purpose registers are not enough, we can use this to store data in the stack.
+It will be updated as the data is pushed and popped out of the stack.
 - `xzr`: Zero register, always contains the value zero.
 [More details](https://stackoverflow.com/a/42794729/1050818).

 #### Registers cheat sheet